forrestjgq/lsp/thread/pwpt/pthread5.md

     return 0;
 }
 ```
-The next program, **sched\_thread.c**, shows how to modify the realtime scheduling policy and parameters for a running thread.
+The next program, `sched_thread.c`, shows how to modify the realtime scheduling policy and parameters for a running thread.
 When changing the scheduling policy and parameters in a thread attributes object, remember, you use two separate operations: one to modify the scheduling policy and the other to modify the scheduling parameters.

 You cannot modify the scheduling policy of a running thread separately from the thread's parameters, because the policy and parameters must always be consistent for scheduling to operate correctly.
 Each scheduling policy may have a unique range of valid scheduling priorities, and a thread cannot operate at a priority that isn't valid for its current policy.
 To ensure consistency of the policy and parameters, they are set with a single call.

-Unlike **sched\_attr.c**, **sched\_thread.c** does not check the compile-time feature macro **\_posix\_thread\_priority\_scheduling**.
+Unlike `sched_attr.c`, `sched_thread.c` does not check the compile-time feature macro `_POSIX_THREAD_PRIORITY_SCHEDULING`.
 That means it will probably not compile, and almost certainly won't run correctly, on a system that does not support the option.
 There's nothing wrong with writing a program that way-in fact, that's what you are likely to do most of the time.
-If you need priority scheduling, you would document that your application requires the **\_POSIX\_thread\_priority\_scheduling** option, and use it.
+If you need priority scheduling, you would document that your application requires the `_POSIX_THREAD_PRIORITY_SCHEDULING` option, and use it.

-Solaris 2.5, despite denning **\_posix\_thread\_priority\_scheduling**, does not support realtime scheduling policies.
-For this reason, the ENOSYS from **sched\_get\_priority\_min** is handled as a special case.
+Solaris 2.5, despite denning `_POSIX_THREAD_PRIORITY_SCHEDULING`, does not support realtime scheduling policies.
+For this reason, the `ENOSYS` from `sched_get_priority_min` is handled as a special case.

 ```c
 /*  sched_thread.c  */